 - Tough and unemotional appearance while feeling vulnerable

-When the heart chakra opens, you’ll feel an abundance of empathy, compassion, and love.
-This translates not just towards others but also to oneself.
-A balanced chakra allows people to be who they are, instead of attempting to dismiss or change according to external expectations.
-A person with an open Heart Chakra develops trust in themself and respects others.
+When the Heart Chakra opens, you’ll feel an abundance of empathy, compassion, and love.
+This applies not only to others but also to oneself.
+A balanced chakra allows people to be who they are, instead of attempting to live up to external expectations.
+A person with an open Heart Chakra develops trust in themselves and respects others.
 Here are some of the ways to unblock the Heart Chakra.

 The mantra associated with Anahata Chakra is YAM.
 It is considered to be the seed or beej of the heart depicted with the Heart Chakra symbolism.
-Chanting this mantra heals both the physical and the spiritual heart center.
-It also makes a person more open to experience unconditional love and compassion.
+Chanting this mantra heals both the physical and the spiritual heart centre.
+It also makes a person more open to experiencing unconditional love and compassion.

 Sit cross-legged and take deep breaths.
 Focus on the Heart Chakra and start changing YAM.
 Imagine the chakra opening with the energy flowing throughout the body.
-The vibrations of the chanting YAM produces an overflow of positive feelings.
+The vibrations of chanting YAM produce an overflow of positive feelings.